 The Roaster must be positioned on a flat smooth surface, do not install on carpet.
 Make sure the Roaster has at least a 6-inch gap between the back vent pipes and the wall.

 Hardware Packages

-Your Valenta 7 roaster comes with all the fittings and hardware needed to install the chaff collector, roaster, bean cooler and exhaust blower.
-Not included is the electrical cord or ducting on the discharge side of the exhaust blower.
+Your Valenta 15 roaster comes with all the fittings and hardware needed to assemble the roaster.
+Not included is the electrical cord or ducting.
 A complete list of included hardware and fittings and listed below.